dmcgoldrick/17-antiviral-COVID19-siRNA/README.md

 5) Of the 17 aligned candidates left, put the sequences through a thermodynamic nearest neighbor analysis for off -target binding

 6) Inspected the distribution of target sites on the annotated Wuhan-Hu-1 genome for the targeting sites (see WH1.png).
-These 21mers hit 9 distinct locations all across the COVID-19 genome
+These 21mers hit 9 distinct locations spread across the viral genome

 7) Displaced the siRNA sequence allowing binding comparisons for neighboring kmers (ignoring G,U, and T) recorded lowest free energy of off-targets and the sequence to assess the genes that might be off-target hits in humans  - see dataset (siRNA_df.xlsx)